elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 > **Apache + mod_fastcgi + PHP-FPM**: PHP-FPM (A.K.A.
 PHP5-FPM) is a process manager for PHP.
 Confusingly, it was only recently bundled with PHP, so you might find some tutorials telling you to download the source and others to just use apt-get.
 I believe that if you’re using PHP >= 5.3, which you would be if you installed it in Maverick with apt-get, that you don’t need to download the source to get it working.
 I’ll talk more about this later.
 > From what I understand, PHP-FPM is like FastCGI, but with additional PHP-specific optimizations built in.
 Since it’s specially built for PHP, it should give you the best performance, and so is the best of these three alternatives

 There is actually another person that ran some tests with the different modules.
-Check out &#8220;<a href="http://mykospark.net/2010/03/benchmark-mod_php-vs-mod_fcgid-for-wordpress/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://mykospark.net/2010/03/benchmark-mod_php-vs-mod_fcgid-for-wordpress/']);">Benchmark: mod&#95;php -vs- mod&#95;fcgid for WordPress</a>&#8220;, his summary:
+Check out "<a href="http://mykospark.net/2010/03/benchmark-mod_php-vs-mod_fcgid-for-wordpress/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://mykospark.net/2010/03/benchmark-mod_php-vs-mod_fcgid-for-wordpress/']);">Benchmark: mod&#95;php -vs- mod&#95;fcgid for WordPress</a>", his summary:

-> It seems that if you are running heavyweight code like WordPress, it doesn&#8217;t make much difference which mode you use.
+> It seems that if you are running heavyweight code like WordPress, it doesn't make much difference which mode you use.
 If your code is lightweight though, mod_php is capable of cranking out a significant number of requests.
 I personally prefer worker mode as it will be a little lighter on the resources, and can probably serve static files faster.
 Also, Apache can take advantage of resource sharing when running in worker mode.

 From the two tests that I ran, I would have to agree.
 The module performance between **mod_fastcgi** and **mod_php** is very small, especially when using them with **worker** MPM.
-Maybe if you had a lot of RAM it might make a difference, but in our case, we don&#8217;t have that luxury.
+Maybe if you had a lot of RAM it might make a difference, but in our case, we don't have that luxury.

 Lastly I tested with **nginx** with **php-fpm**.
 At first I left the defaults: